These are the skills that we can take in life, wherever we go and whatever we do

 Contextual, current and cohort issues and events will inform the planning and implementation of the subject in addition to the set units of learning.

 On the first week of every half term the children build upon their learning about how to stay safe online.
 This is an area we have identified to be a priority.
+We use the National online safety progression resources to ensure we are using the most up to date materials and children are building upon their prior learning.

 Life Skills overview for the EYFS